-HD385 (Gardiner area)—Bison will most likely be found in the Eagle Creek area.
-It is not likely they will be in the Absaroka-Beartooth area due to limited forage availability once snow arrives.
+HD385 (Gardiner area)—Bison will most likely be found in the Gardiner Basin.
 It is fairly open country with rolling sage brush-covered hills.
 It is mostly Gallatin National Forest land with very limited private lands.
 There are Forest Service roads, although hunters should check with the Gallatin National Forest Gardiner Ranger District (406-848-7375) for road closures and types of motorized use allowed.
 There is generally not a lot of snow accumulation in this area.
 Access on foot or horseback is likely throughout the season.

 HD395 (West Yellowstone area)—Bison will most likely be found in the West Yellowstone Basin.
 It is not likely they will be in the Cabin Creek-Monument Mountain area.
 The area has open rolling sage brush-covered hills and sage brush flats, as well as lodge pole pine forested habitat.
 It is primarily Gallatin National Forest land with some private lands that bison use.
 Hunters should note there are some private subdivisions in the West Yellowstone basin where landowners do not allow bison hunting.
 We ask that hunters be respectful of these landowners (there is a public road in one of these areas and there have been some conflicts between landowners and bison hunters).
 There are numerous Forest Service roads, although hunters should check with the Gallatin National Forest Hebgen Lake Ranger District (406-646-7369) for road closures and types of motorized use allowed.
 Snow accumulation can be significant in the West Yellowstone Basin.
 Generally as the season progresses, access by snowmobile, snowshoes, or skis is all that's possible.

-A.This has changed every season since 2005.
+A.This changes from year to year.
 Bison in Yellowstone National Park migrate in sub-herds, some to the Gardiner area and some to the West Yellowstone area.
 The bison migration is dependent on the weather and access to forage.
 As snow accumulates at the higher elevations in Yellowstone National Park, bison begin to migrate to the lower elevations in Montana.
-Generally freeze-thaw-freeze cycles encourage migration.
-If there is just snow on top of forage, to a point, bison can swing their massive heads back and forth and get to the grass below.
-Freeze-thaw-freeze cycles create an ice layer over the grass, which limits access to forage.
 Migration is also dependent to some degree on the total number of bison in the population.
-From year to year, bison availability has varied: plenty of bison in both hunting districts; bison in HD385 and none in HD395 (and vice versa); no bison migrating out into either district.
-There is no predicting where bison will migrate to or when they will migrate.
-Two seasons have been very mild weather-wise inside Yellowstone National Park and bison have not migrated into either district until well after the season closed.
+From year to year, bison availability has varied.
+Hunt availability is dictated by migration.
+Some years this means only a handful of bison landscape on the Montana landscape, and in others there could be dozens to hundreds during the hunt period.

 Q.How many and what kind of bison licenses are there?